shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 "I put it all in the boots."

 "Ew!"
-Lemilay daintily pulled out the cuffs.
+Lemilay gingerly pulled out the cuffs.
 "That's nasty.
 Who knows where those boots have been?
 And you expect me to wear these cuffs after they've been in there?
 No thank you."
 She dropped the cuffs on the ground.
 "Hmm… Could you have maybe gotten something for me, and NOT dirty it up?"

 "Fetch off, Lemilay."
 Mudrich picked up the cuffs and put them back in the boots.
 "Ersatzica almost drowned!
 Don't you care?"